evertvorster/llm_thalamus/README.md

 > We **develop and test** with the 7B variant.
 > Larger models work, but **YMMV** in memory behavior or inference timing.
+> Testing system has 16Gb Dedicated GPU.
+For systems with less resources:
+  - qwen2.5:3b
+  - qwen2.5:1.5b
+  - qwen2.5:0.5b
+The "b" denotes billions of parameters, less is smaller and faster, but also less capable.
 ---

 ### nomic‑embed‑text